swagger-api/swagger-core/README.md

 ## Overview
 This is a project to build the swagger-core library, which is required for the Wordnik implementation of the Swagger spec.
-You can find out more about both the spec and the framework at http://swagger.wordnik.com.
 For more information about Wordnik's APIs, please visit http://developer.wordnik.com.